JonthMM/Aufgabe7/README.md

 For the forward geocoding you need a MapBox access Token at var access_token = "access Token" in /public/locationcreationmap

-To start the application go to the terminal of your IDE and type the command
+To start the application go to the terminal of your IDE and type the command <br>
 $ docker-compose up

 It will then take a while to download the services but after a few moments you are able to access mono-express at http://localhost:8081/

-and the html websites at
+and the html websites at <br>
 http://localhost:5000/